-It is a variable species and depending on the form can reach to 4 metres in height.
+It is a variable species and can reach up to 4m in height depending on the form.

-The form ‘Gold Lace’ seems to be the most reliable for use as a low growing form, reaching less than .5 metres in most situations.
+The form ‘Gold Lace’ seems to be the most reliable for use as a low-growing form, reaching less than 0.5m in most situations.

-Evergreen and naturally spreading, it is a plant that has a natural weeping habit, that seems to always be wider than it is tall.
+Evergreen and naturally spreading, it is a plant with a natural weeping habit that seems always wider than it is tall.

-When in flower from spring through to summer, this is great plant for attracting bees, birds and butterflies to the garden, the taller forms also act as a habitat plant.
+When in flower from spring through to summer, this is a great plant for attracting bees, birds and butterflies to the garden.
+The taller forms also act as habitat plants.

-Best grown in an open sunny position in a well drained soil.
-Once established this is drought tolerant low maintenance plant.
+Best grown in an open sunny position in well-drained soil.
+Once established, this is a drought-tolerant, low-maintenance plant.

 - Family – Fabaceae

-- Height – .5 metres to 3 metres depending on variety
+- Height – 0.5m to 3m, depending on the variety

-- Spread – To a width of 2 metres depending on conditions
+- Spread – To a width of 2m, depending on conditions

 - Flowers – Golden yellow